 - 1. The candidate shall hold a master's degree from an accredited university. - 2.
 The candidate shall hold and maintain a valid Oklahoma teaching certificate. - 3.
-The candidate shall pass the Oklahoma certification exam for Reading Specialist. - The candidate shall complete EDUC 5010/Gradaute Study Seminar and submit an action research project for review.
+The candidate shall pass the Oklahoma certification exam for Reading Specialist. - 4.
+The candidate shall complete UNIV 5010/Graduate Study Seminar and submit an action research project for review. - 5.
 Upon completion of all requirements, candidates are to notify the Division of Education's Assistant Certificate Officer for instructions for the online certification application for the Oklahoma State Department of Education. - 6.
 The approved program coursework, including a prerequisite of six hours of coursework, is required in the areas of reading methods and language arts methods or literature (children or adolescent):

-EDUC EDUC EDUC EDUC EDUC Number 5010 5283 5403 5413 5433 5453 Course Title Graduate Study Seminar Foundations of Literacy Assessment Advanced Course in Developmental LiteracyPrimary Grades Advanced Course in Developmental LiteracyIntermediate/Secondary Grades Literacy Assessment and Intervention Diversity, Equity, and Research as a Literacy Educator Hours 0 3 3 3 3 3 3 3 EDUC 5413 Advanced Course in Developmental LiteracyIntermediate/Secondary Grades 3 EDUC 5433 Literacy Assessment and Intervention 3 EDUC 5453 Diversity, Equity, and Research as a Literacy Educator 3 EDUC 5532 Practicum in Literacy Intervention I 2 EDUC 5542 Practicum in Literacy Intervention II 2 EDUC 5503 Curricular and Supervisory Problems in Reading 3 EDUC 5500 Reading Specialist Practicum 2
+Course Number Course Title Hours UNIV 5010 Graduate Study Seminar 0 EDUC 5283 Foundations of Literacy Assessment 3 EDUC 5403 Advanced Course in Developmental Literacy-Primary Grades 3 EDUC 5413 Advanced Course in Developmental Literacy-Intermediate/Secondary Grades 3 EDUC 5433 Literacy Assessment and Intervention 3 EDUC 5453 Educational Equity and Research in Literacy Instruction 3 EDUC 5532 Practicum in Literacy Intervention I 2 EDUC 5542 Practicum in Literacy Intervention II 2 EDUC 5503 Curricular and Supervisory Problems in Reading 3 EDUC 5500 Reading Specialist Practicum 2